dotmailer/dotdigital-for-wordpress/readme.txt

 == Description ==

-Add the Dotdigital signup form plugin to your site and allow your visitors to sign up to your Dotdigital-powered newsletter and email marketing campaigns.
-The email addresses of new subscribers can be added to multiple Dotdigital address books.
+Add the Dotdigital for WordPress plugin to your site and allow your visitors to sign up to your Dotdigital-powered newsletter and email marketing campaigns.
+The email addresses of new subscribers can be added to multiple Dotdigital lists.

 If you're not a Dotdigital user already you can find out more about us at <a href="https://www.dotdigital.com">Dotdigital.com</a>.